kkHAIKE/grpcdump/README.md

 ![show](capture.png)

 ## usage
-this tool has one require param, `-i`, choose ur interface same as *tcpdump*.
+This tool has one required parameter `-i`, which allows you to choose your interface, similar to *tcpdump*.

-but u should use [pcap-filter](https://www.tcpdump.org/manpages/pcap-filter.7.html) to reduce memory in production environment (also same as *tcpdump*).
+However, in production environments, you should use [pcap-filter](https://www.tcpdump.org/manpages/pcap-filter.7.html) to reduce memory consumption, just like *tcpdump*.

-**not decode on-the-fly tcp stream defaultly** (tcp has been connected before capture, cuz of HPACK)
+By default, this tool does not decode the TCP stream on-the-fly (since HPACK requires the TCP connection to be established before capture).

 | parameter | short | description |
 |-|-|-|